softwerks/softwerks.github.io/legal/privacy.md

 * Data that is provided to Us is stored on secure servers.
 Payment information and other sensitive data will be encrypted to ensure its safety.
 * The transmission of data via the internet is never completely secure, and We cannot guarantee the security of data that is sent to Us electronically.
 Your transmission of data to Us is at Your own risk.
 * Where data that You have transmitted to Us is password protected, You are responsible for keeping the password confidential.
 You are exclusively responsible for any breaches of Your data that results from Your own disclosure of or failure to protect Your password.

-Customer data outside the U.S. may be transferred to Our website servers and/or third-party processors or subcontractors that are located in the U.S. We use Linode, LLC, Stripe, Inc., GitHub, Inc., Google LLC, Backblaze, Inc., and ActiveCampaign, LLC, which actively participate(s) in the U.S. Privacy Shield framework.
-The E.U. has determined that companies participating in the U.S. Privacy Shield have adequate safeguards in place to protect customer data.

 **DATA RETENTION**